 With headlines like “Will a Robot Take Your Job?”, conversations with leaders often turn to discussing the question, What will we need to do to create an engaged workforce in the future?
 I think the following five strategies will make a difference as your organization flexes to reflect changing markets and workplace realities.
-These strategies can also work for you today.
+These successful employee engagement strategies can also work for you today.

 Pay Attention to Meaning

 Meaningful work remains a key driver in employee engagement and is a primary goal in career management.
 The challenge also remains: “Meaningful” (like its cousins “challenging” and “interesting”) is an intangible term defined by individual employees, reflecting their personal values, interests, and talents.